Glover's Needle

-Location
+Description

 The tower is a prominent landmark of the city, from road, rail, or the River Severn, and can be seen for miles around.
+The highest point on the spire is 74.7 metres (245 feet) tall, making it the tallest building in Worcester.
 It is located in St Andrews Gardens close to Worcester College of Technology.
 The spire used to crown the church of St Andrew but this was demolished in the late 1940s.
-The Glover's Needle is seated on Deansway Road, Worcester Cathedral being very close to the south and All Saints Church to the north.
+The Glover's Needle is seated on Deansway, Worcester Cathedral being very close to the south and All Saints Church to the north.
 On the western side of the spire the pedestrian can descend into gardens that lead onto the River Severn.
 Across the road from the Glover's Needle is a "House of Fraser" shop which stands on the site of the old graveyard of St Andrews.
 At night the spire is illuminated (but not the tower below) and a blue glow is projected from inside one of the windows.
 The blue represents St Andrew, the colour of the Scottish flag.

 The blue glow and night lighting were paid for by the Rotary Club of Worcester Severn, to commemorate the millennium in 2000.